I passed a television at the gym yesterday, and it was showing a familiar scene: A crowd of Arabs dancing, chanting, and waving flags for the camera.

 We've heard a lot of charges of voter fraud since the election.
 Democrats -- and my MSNBC colleague Keith Olbermann -- have been complaining about Ohio.
 And Republicans have been complaining about potential voter fraud in and in , where there are allegations of missing and fraudulent ballots, voting by felons, and other misconduct, though these, coming so long after the election, have gotten less media attention.

 We should try to do better next time.
 Complaints about electronic voting machines seem to have been largely baseless, but -- as I wrote here before the election -- that's no reason to ignore security risks.

 We should be sure that any voting system we use produces a trustworthy and hard-to-alter record for audit purposes.
-(I suggested one technological remedy for this problem a couple of years ago -- is anyone ready to listen yet?)
+(I suggested for this problem a couple of years ago -- is anyone ready to listen yet?)

 But, of course, it's not just the genuineness of votes that matters -- it's also the genuineness of voters.
 People who aren't eligible to vote shouldn't be allowed to vote, and if they do their votes shouldn't be counted.
 People who are eligible to vote shouldn't be allowed to vote more than once.
 And the system for voter-registration and voting needs to make sure that such fraud is prevented.

 Right now it's pretty lax.
 In many places, voter rolls contain many ineligible people, and not much is done to keep them off.
 And in many places, you can vote without even showing a photo ID.

 I think that before the 2008 elections, Congress should tighten up on these things.
 Someone needs to develop standards for vote recording, and I don't think it's asking too much to require a photo ID before people vote.
 I have to do that before I can buy a beer, after all, and it's not as if anyone is likely to mistake me for 21.
 We might want to consider other security measures used in many democracies -- like marking voters with indelible UV ink so that they can't vote again -- as well.